St Mary's Church, Whitchurch

 St Mary's Church, Whitchurch, is an Anglican place of worship in the suburb of Whitchurch, Cardiff.
-The Victorian building is listed.
+The Victorian church is a Grade II listed building.

 Early churches

 A church in the locality is first recorded in the 12th century, though the date of its founding and its dedication are now unknown.
 At this time, Whitchurch was a chapel of ease to Llandaff Cathedral, and would remain so until the 19th century.
 The first church which is known to have carried the dedication to Mary was first erected in the 14th century.
 In the 15th or 16th century, a porch was added, followed later still by a nave, then a belfry of Bath stone.
 The graveyard dated from 1616, when a licence for baptisms, marriages and burials was obtained.
 Later alterations to the interior were carried out in 1810.
 The old church could seat 300.
 Despite the fact that it was growing too small for the growing population (which the new Melingriffith Tin Plate Works had bolstered to 696), the issue of the church's inadequate facilities would not be addressed for several decades.
 During the 19th century, Whitchurch also acquired its first Nonconformist places of worship, with the Whitchurch Methodist Church being founded in c.
 1820.